dareneiri/dareneiri.github.com/_posts/2015-02-12-Asus-Chromebox-With-Full-Linux-Install.md

 ---
 layout: post
 title: Asus Chromebox with Full Linux Install
-tags: [htpc, linux]
+tags:
+  - htpc
+  - linux
 published: true
+excerpt: >-
-excerpt: "Walkthrough on installing Ubuntu Linux (14.04) on an Asus Chromebox.
-This will be used as an HTPC with Plex Home Theater."
+  Walkthrough on installing Ubuntu Linux (14.04) on an Asus Chromebox.
+This will be used as an HTPC with Plex Home Theater.
 comments: true
 ---